-Update, March 27, 2015: Due to an office relocation, our SecureDrop site (pubdrop4dw6rk3aq.onion) is temporarily offline.
-Also note that the postal mail address below has changed.
+Update, April 17, 2015: Please note that our postal mail address below has changed.
 You may view the source code of this page for PGP verification.

 ProPublica’s SecureDrop server is a way for you to share information and files with ProPublica more securely than with conventional email or other electronic means.